ipfs/specs/src/http-gateways/trustless-gateway.md

 Clients SHOULD NOT download unbounded amounts of data before being able to validate that data.

 Clients SHOULD limit the maximum block size to 2MiB.
-This value aligns with the maximum block size used in UnixFS chunking and provides a reasonable balance between transfer efficiency and resource constraints.

 :::note

+This value aligns with the maximum block size used in Bitswap, and throughout much of the ecosystem.
+Blocks larger than 2MiB are not ecosystem-safe: tooling built to handle larger blocks will encounter compatibility issues with storage providers, pinning services, and other infrastructure that enforce this limit.

-Blocks larger than 2MiB can cause memory pressure on resource-constrained clients and increase the window for incomplete transfers.
+Beyond compatibility, larger blocks increase memory pressure on resource-constrained clients and widen the window for incomplete transfers.
 Since blocks must be validated as a unit, smaller blocks allow for more granular verification and easier retries on failure.

+See [Supporting Large Blocks](https://discuss.ipfs.tech/t/supporting-large-ipld-blocks/15093/) for ongoing discussion.

 :::